AdobeXD/plugin-samples/known-issues.md

 - HTML5 input validation is not supported.
 - Images that fail to load will not render any “broken icon” image in place.
 - The `<dialog>` background color is different on Windows and macOS.
 On macOS, it is `#F5F5F5`, and on Windows it is `#FFFFFF`.
-- Input widgets do not accept `defaultValue`.
+- Input elements do not accept `defaultValue`.
 - `<input type="password" />` is not supported.
 - `<option>` tags do not support `selected` or `disabled` attributes.
 - `<label for="id"/>` is not supported.
 Wrap `<label>` around the control instead.